Frequently asked questions about our photo lab services and processing film.

 US MAIL PRIORITY MAIL.
 This usually takes 1-3 days to reach most parts of the country.
 You will receive a tracking number when the shipment leaves the lab.

 UPS GROUND.
-Usually takes 2-5 days to reach most parts of the country.
+Usually takes 2-5 business days to reach most parts of the country.
 You will receive a tracking number when the shipment leaves the lab.
 Not available to Canada, Alaska or Hawaii.

 UPS 2nd DAY.
-Takes 2 days to reach almost all destinations in the 48 states.
+Takes 2 business days to reach almost all destinations in the 48 states.
 You will receive a tracking number when the shipment leaves the lab – not available to Canada, Alaska or Hawaii.

 UPS OVERNIGHT.
-Next day delivery.
+Next business day delivery.
 You will receive a tracking number when the shipment leaves the lab – not available to Canada, Alaska or Hawaii.

 CANADA – US Mail/Canada Post.
 Will take 3-10 days to reach most areas of Canada.
 You will receive a tracking number when the shipment leaves the lab.